machulsky61/Linear-Algebra/README.md

 # Computational Linear Algebra

-This repository contains materials related to the Practical an Theoretical classes frmo Computational Linear Algebra course.
+This repository contains materials related to the Practical an Theoretical classes from Computational Linear Algebra course.
 Below is a summary of the topics covered in the program:

 ## Content